MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

    1. Below the **Replication policy** drop-down list, select **Create new**.
    1. In the **Create replication policy** pane, in the **Name** text box, enter **2-day-retention-policy**, in the **Retention period (in days)** text box, enter **2**, and then select **OK**.
-   1. Note that you have the option of creating replication groups.
-This option is not applicable to our use case.
+   1. You have the option of creating replication groups.
+This option isn't applicable to our use case.
    1. Leave **Update settings** option of **Extension settings** configured to **Allow ASR to manage**.
    1. Accept the default, automatically assigned name of the **Automation account**.